minch-yoda/DownTheMoon/README.md

 The other method is to install unpacked extension via `about:debugging#addons`.
 Download the source code as zip, unzip it somewhere, press `Load Temporary Add-on` button, locate your unpacked extension and choose `install.rdf` file.
 The only downside to this is that it only lasts one session, so you have to manually load it each time browser starts.

-The legacy text below is still relevant, but not maintaned.
+The legacy text below might still be relevant, although it's not maintaned by me.
 ==================

 Developing